Degree

 School of Law Public History Fellows

-St. Mary’s offers various scholarships, grants and assistantships to graduate students.
-Military, their dependents and Department of Defense employees may be eligible for a tuition discount.
+St. Mary’s University offers various scholarships, grants and assistantships for graduate students.
+Military and their dependents, as well as Department of Defense employees, may be eligible for a tuition discount.

-Please contact the Office of Financial Assistance at 210-436-3141 or finaid@stmarytx.edu for additional information or visit www.stmarytx.edu/finaid.
+Please contact the Office of Financial Assistance at 210-436-3141 or finaid@stmarytx.edu for additional information or visit the Financial Aid page.

 Financial Aid